rs-delve/rs-delve.github.io/_reports/2020-11-24-data-readiness-lessons-from-an-emergency.md

 ethical and legal training in place.
-The authorisation and authentication of researchers is emerging as an international best practice, with the ONS, HDR UK and other organisations already subscribing to the “five safes” framework[^36].In practice the ONS would form part of the convening group that generalizes their framework to a *national qualification* that would include other data sets, with scope for other institutions to join later.
+The authorisation and authentication of researchers is emerging as an international best practice, with the ONS, HDR UK and other organisations already subscribing to the “five safes” framework.[^36] In practice the ONS would form part of the convening group that generalizes their framework to a *national qualification* that would include other data sets, with scope for other institutions to join later.